isaaclhk/Projects/Python projects/breast cancer prediction.md

 ![confmat3](https://user-images.githubusercontent.com/71438259/209153648-4eaf69de-f055-447d-b3ff-c98141498d70.png)

 Compared to the predictions generated from y_pred, the predictions from y_pred2 are less accurate.
-An examination of the confusion matrix tells us that the number of false negatives has increased significantly, but the number of false positives is minimized to 0. </br>
+An examination of the confusion matrix tells us that the number of false negatives increased significantly, but the number of false positives is minimized to 0. </br>
-If deployed in a clinical setting, this model can potential reduce the doctor's workload by efficiently classifying patients' tumors.
+If deployed in a clinical setting, this model and others like this may potentially reduce the workload of healthcare staff by efficient classification.